usertam/openssh/README.md

 **open-quantum-safe/openssh-portable** contains a fork of OpenSSH that adds quantum-safe key exchange algorithms using liboqs for prototyping purposes, specifically adding key exchange methods that use hybrid (post-quantum + traditional elliptic curve) or post-quantum-only algorithms.
 The integration should not be considered "production quality".

+open-quantum-safe/openssh-portable periodically updated to track the original OpenSSH code (openssh/openssh-portable).
+The OQS-master branch of open-quantum-safe/openssh-portable is currently based on **OpenSSH version 7.7** (Git tag V_7_7_P1).

 More information on OQS can be found on our website: https://openquantumsafe.org/.

 Limitations and security